SailorXP/Alice-TosPP/Privacy.md

 ## 6. Premium Access and Payments

-Premium features are available exclusively through cryptocurrency payments.
-Ko-fi and other third-party payment platforms are not supported.
-User IDs are used solely to verify premium status.
-Alice does not collect or store any payment or wallet information.
+Premium features are available through Buy Me a Coffee, a third-party payment platform.
+Alice uses Discord User IDs solely to verify premium status.
+Alice does not collect, process, or store any payment information, billing details, or financial data.
+All payments are handled directly by Buy Me a Coffee and are subject to their terms and privacy policy.

 ## 7. Data Sharing and Disclosure